MahindaMK/Multi-local-Power-means-based-fuzzy-k-nearest-neighbor-algorithm-MLPM-FKNN/README.md

 Created by Mahinda Mailagaha Kumbure & Pasi Luukka 01/2019 based on Keller's definition of the fuzzy k-nearest neighbor algorithm.

 ### Updated version of the MLPM-FKNN classifier (`mlpm_fknn_updated.m`):
-This is the updated version of the original MLPM-FKNN classifier in the study of:
+This is the updated version of the original MLPM-FKNN classifier according to the study:

 Kumbure, M. M., Lohrmann, C., Luukka, P.: A Study on Relevant Features for Intraday S&P 500 Prediction Using a Hybrid Feature Selection Approach.
 International Conference on Machine Learning, Optimization, and Data Science (LOD - 2021), Grasmere, Lake District, England – UK (2021).